Tobidx/Tobidx/README.md

 - 👋 Hi, I’m Tobi
 - 👀 I’m interested in Data Science...
 - 🌱 I’m currently learning Big Data Analytics ...
-- I am open to Data analyst and Data scientist roles
+- I am open to Machine Learning, Data analyst and Data scientist roles

 <!---
 Tobidx/Tobidx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.